nkrao220/accent-classification/README.md

 To create the MFCCs, I binned into 31 ms increments (chosen because it gives close to 512 bins, which makes setting up a CNN easier, 13 MFCCs, and the default settings for everything else.

+The classes are imbalanced in both datasets, with US accents being the most represented.
+In the case of the Speech Accent Archive Data, I decided to oversample the minority classes so that they would have a similar size.
+For the Mozilla Data, I decided to undersample.
+The least represented accent in this dataset is Indian, with ~16,000 samples.
+That is plenty of data to train a CNN, so I decided undersampling US and UK accents would be easiest.

 ### PCA
 Before I got started on creating any models, I wanted to make sure that there were differences in my accent groupings, so I performed PCA on the Speech Accent Archive Data.